rud-ninja/land_temperature_forecast/README.md

 **Fig 1: A Look at the temperature distribution over all the major cities in the dataset**

 We can see a skewed distribution leaning more towards warmer land temperatures.
+The vertical lines show the quartile ranges.
 For the remainder of the task, we have selected 3 cities lying on different latitudes for comparison of local temperature characteristics and will attempt to forecast their land temperatures for long and short periods.
 The cities selected are *Calcutta* that experiences tropical climate, *London* that experiences temperate climate and *Rio De Janeiro* that also experiences tropical climate but lies in the southern hemisphere.

 ![](https://github.com/rud-ninja/land_temperature_forecast/blob/main/new_images/citywise_temperatures.png)

 **Fig 2: Temperature distribution across the cities represented as histogram and boxplot**

+The histograms for Calcutta and London show a wide range of temperatures and a distinct difference in temperatures during summer and winter (evident from the two peaks) whereas the histogram for Rio De Janeiro is just like normal distribution with a single peak and a small spread (standard deviation).
+Along with that, we can see that Calcutta experiences more warmer temperatures than colder and London experiences almost equal amount of warm and cold climate.
+Rio De Janeiro remains warm almost all year round.

 Speaking of climate, an interesting thing to observe will be the gradual rise in land temperature over the years.
-Below is a trend plot with a period of 10 years that shows that.
+Below is a trend plot with a period of 10 years where we can see the gradual rise in temperature, which becomes more noticeable after 1920 and keeps rising.
+The rate of the rise appears similar for the two tropical cities while it is a bit lower for the temperate city.

 ![](https://github.com/rud-ninja/land_temperature_forecast/blob/main/new_images/10year_trend.png)

 **Fig 3: Trend of average land temperature since 1900 over a period of 10 years**

+Zooming into the above graph, we can visualise the actual change in temperature with time for the 3 cities.
+The seasonal nature is most consistent for Calcutta, followed by London and then Rio De Janeiro, for which there are wider variations even within the seasonal changes.
+This could be the reason why we saw a single peak for the temperature distribution of Rio De Janeiro.
+This could also mean that the temperature time series of Rio De Janeiro is stationary.
+In actuality, it is very close to stationary but is not.

 ![](https://github.com/rud-ninja/land_temperature_forecast/blob/main/new_images/temperature_vs_time.png)